spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Constant name is not unique

 Constant names must be unique.
-Below you can find the code examples that show how to solve the described problem.
+For an example of the issue and how to solve it, see the following sections.

 ### Example of code that causes an upgradability error: Constant name is not unique